-Copper Toxicity is a condition that is increasingly common in this day and age, due to the widespread occurrence of copper in our food, our hot water pipes, along with the common nutritional deficiencies in Zinc, Manganese and other trace minerals that keep levels of Copper from getting too high.
+Copper Toxicity is a condition that is increasingly common in this day and age, due to the widespread occurrence of copper in our food, copper fungicides, e-cigs, Copper IUD's, hot water pipes, along with the common nutritional deficiencies in Zinc, Manganese and other trace minerals that help keep levels of Copper in balance.

-The use of birth control pills increases a woman's risk of having a Copper toxicity condition due to estrogen's effect of increasing copper retention in the kidneys.
+Birth control pills increases a woman's risk of having a Copper toxicity condition due to the effect that estrogen has on the body, increasing copper retention in the kidneys.

 Other sources of chemicals which mimic estrogen, known as xeno-estrogens, may also increase the retention of copper.
 These include pesticides, plastic bags, Volatile organic compounds (VOC's), growth hormones used on animals, and all petrochemical waste products used in the manufacturing of plastic, gasoline and other petrochemical derivatives.
 These are all referred to as Xeno-estrogens.

-Elevated Copper in the body acts like caffeine or even amphetamines.
-It constantly keeps the conversion of dopamine into norepinephrine going so that you have a constant adrenaline rush to help you be on the go, but you also are unable to settle down or turn off your mind.
+Elevated Copper levels in the body acts like a stimulant as it is constantly leading to the conversion of dopamine into norepinephrine by driving "Dopamine-beta-Hydroxylase".
+This will lead to "Fight-or-flight" signals in the Amygdala of the brain, producing a constant adrenaline rush to help you be on the go, but you also are unable to settle down or turn off your mind.

 Copper and ATP